 When the damaged facet joints are in the upper (cervical) spine, they may cause neck pain, upper back pain, and headaches, and limit the range of motion in the head and neck.
 In the lower (lumbar) spine, damaged facet joints usually cause pain in the lower back, buttocks, or legs.

-Center for Pain Management specializes in solutions for chronic pain.
+Center for Pain Management in Indianapolis specializes in solutions for chronic pain.
 If you have a diagnosis of or symptoms of facet syndrome, we encourage you to contact us.
 Call today to schedule an appointment: (317) 706-7246.

 Additional symptoms of facet syndrome include: